KenKundert/inform/README.rst

         >>> conjoin(['a', 'b', 'c'], conj=' or ')
         'a, b or c'

+did_you_mean:
+    Given a word and list of candidates, returns the candidate that is most similar to the word.

 cull:
     Strips items from a collection that have a particular value.